CSS Flags

 Construction

-The background was created with a linear-gradient, the crescent with three radial-gradients (one red, one green, one white), and the star was formed with six conic-gradients.
+s (one red, one green, one white), and the star was formed with six conic-gradient

 Sources